shashanktiwari619/postprocessing_point_monitors/README.md

-# postprocessing_point_monitors
+# postprocessing_point_monitors<br />

-Folders 1 and 2 contain point monitors generated from Ansys Fluent simulations (these are sample files containg).
+Folders 1 and 2 contain point monitors generated from Ansys Fluent simulations (these are sample files containg).<br />

-Sructure of folders is as follows:
+Sructure of folders is as follows: <br />
 **Main_Folder**
     _Subfolder_1_
       -->File_1